Octops/gameserver-ingress-controller/README.md

-# Gameserver Ingress Controller
+# Octops Game Server Ingress Controller
 Automatic Ingress configuration for Game Servers managed by [Agones](https://agones.dev/site/).

-The Gameserver Ingress Controller leverages the power of the [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to bring inbound traffic to dedicated game servers.
+The Octops Controller leverages the power of the [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to bring inbound traffic to dedicated game servers.

 Players will be able to connect to a dedicated game server using a custom domain and a secure connection.